andygotz/tango-protocol-spec/source/device.rst

-       Device SHELL implement an interface to interact with its:
+       Device SHALL implement an interface to interact with its:

        * :term:`Attributes <Attribute>` as `device_attributes_interface`
        * :term:`Pipes <Pipe>` as `device_pipes_interface`